 Literal translation: “Practice is what makes a master.”

 Mastery is hard to attain.
 It takes continuous honing of your skills to get really good at something.
 If you want to reach a high level of proficiency in anything, you will have to put in the time and practice.
 Whether that’s business savvy, physical skills or language proficiency, there are no shortcuts.

 17. Wer zwei Hasen auf einmal jagt bekommt keinen.

 Literal translation: “He who chases two rabbits at once will catch none.”

 This is the German way of telling you to stop multitasking.
 Be focused.
 Concentrate on one thing at a time and then move on to the next.
 Well done, grasshopper.
-By the way does anybody else think words like these should really be spoken by a some wise kung fu master?
+By the way, does anybody else think words like these should really be spoken by a wise kung fu master?